lightsparkdev/js-sdk/packages/wallet-sdk/README.md

 // Now send the token back to the client so that they can use it to authenticate with the Lightspark SDK.
 ```

-Now on the client, you can login using the JWT and your company's account ID from the api tokens page:
+Now on the client, you can login using the JWT and your company's account ID from the account settings page:

 ```typescript
 await client.loginWithJWT(ACCOUNT_ID, jwt, new LocalStorageJwtStorage());